NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Add a bunch of `near2far-region`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
 Return a *near2far object*, which you can pass to the functions below to get the far fields.

-Each `near2far-region` is identical to `flux-region` except for the name: in 3d, these give a set of planes (**important:** all these "near surfaces" must lie in a single *homogeneous* material with *isotropic* ε and μ — and they should *not* lie in the PML regions) surrounding the source(s) of outgoing radiation that you want to capture and convert to a far field.
+Each `near2far-region` is identical to `flux-region` except for the name: in 3d, these give a set of planes (**important:** all these "near surfaces" must lie in a single *homogeneous* material with *isotropic* $\varepsilon$ and $\mu$ &mdash; and they should *not* lie in the PML regions) surrounding the source(s) of outgoing radiation that you want to capture and convert to a far field.
 Ideally, these should form a closed surface, but in practice it is sufficient for the `near2far-region`s to capture all of the radiation in the direction of the far-field points. **Important:** as for flux computations, each `near2far-region` should be assigned a `weight` of ±1 indicating the direction of the outward normal relative to the +coordinate direction.
 So, for example, if you have six regions defining the six faces of a cube, i.e. the faces in the +x, -x, +y, -y, +z, and -z directions, then they should have weights +1, -1, +1, -1, +1, and -1 respectively.
 Note that, neglecting discretization errors, all near-field surfaces that enclose the same outgoing fields are equivalent and will yield the same far fields (with a discretization-induced difference that vanishes with increasing resolution etc.).

 *After* the simulation `run` is complete, you can compute the far fields.
 This is usually for a pulsed source .so that the fields have decayed away and the Fourier transforms have finished accumulating.